Our Company has been

-A Pre-wire is what happens when we run all wires for low voltage and technology before the drywall goes up, instead of retrofitting a home system
+A Smart Home Pre-wire is what happens when we run all wires for low voltage and technology before the drywall phase is completed, This method is contrast to retrofitting a home system

 What should we pre-wire for?